| |

 Infirmary, a noble Doric building, while in front frown the massy keep and

+ramparts of the old castle.
 The road from Glasgow approaches the city from Stanwix Bank, where

 the Newcastle road joins it and crosses the Eden by a fine bridge.
+There is a most picturesque view from the Newcastle road in spring.

 The green meadows enamelled with wild flowers, golden with buttercups - the